abaeuerle/fano-3d-lt-gor-rho-1/README.md

 # fano-3d-lt-gor-rho-1
 A database of the non-toric, $\mathbb{Q}$-factorial, log terminal, Gorenstein, Fano threefolds of Picard number $1$ that admit an effective action of a two-dimensional torus.

 For more information on the provided data see https://arxiv.org/abs/2108.03029.
+This dataset is also available at https://zenodo.org/record/7298788#.Y2o6lXbMKUk.

 ## Description